Mike Lee

 Common reasons for a property owner to request a building survey include:

-Presenting conservation or maintenance recommendations.
+Presentation of conservation or maintenance recommendations

 Litigation